caseybn/README-Discussion/README.md

 - Prerequisites: installation
 - Challenges and solutions
 - Resources

-- Usage
+4. Usage/ Implementation
   - Helpful to include flow chart of code development

-4. Example Code
+5. Example Code

-5. Example Output
+6. Example Output

-6. Contributing (if necessary as part of a larger project)
+7. Contributing (if necessary as part of a larger project)

-7. Credits/ Acknowledgments
+8. Credits/ Acknowledgments

 ## EXAMPLES
 [Example of a bad README](https://github.com/sinwar/flaskr)